FY 2015

 Miyako Light Executive Committee

-The Tokyo Metropolitan Light Executive Committee is operated by working staff, mainly students attending universities in Kyoto.
+The Miyako Light Executive Committee is run by working staff, mainly students attending universities in Kyoto.

-By lighting up and seeing and experiencing the townhouses and townscapes, which are unique buildings of Japan that are decreasing year by year, the aim is to have locals and visitors rediscover the charm and lifestyle of machiya and the ancient traditions of Kyoto, and to take an interest in machiya conservation and the area.
+By lighting up and seeing and experiencing the townhouses and townscapes, which are unique to Japan, which are decreasing year by year, the aim is for locals and visitors to rediscover the charm and life of machiya and the ancient traditions of Kyoto, and to become interested in the preservation of machiya and the region.

 Camo Cinema 11